RxJS-CN/RxJS-Ultimate-CN/src/error-handling.md

 )
 ```

-The stream effectively dies when the error callback is being hit and this is where the `rety()` operator comes in.
+The stream effectively dies when the error callback is being hit and this is where the `retry()` operator comes in.
 By appending it like so:

 ```javascript
 let stream$ = Rx.Observable.of(1,2,3)